 It is not true to say tooth scaling is directly involved in whitening the teeth.
 Tooth scaling is mainly for the purpose of scale removal on teeth and gum lines.

-Imagining some fears and strange beliefs on scaling as an action that might harm teeth and gums should not occupy your mind and it is not true to think like that.
+Imagining some fears and strange beliefs about scaling as an action that might harm teeth and gums should not occupy your mind and it is not true to think like that.

 Here we mention just some of those wrong beliefs.

-There is no evidence on saying scaling is responsible for loose teeth or malpositioned teeth.
-Even the worst scenario is not removing plaque or tartar that may lead to periodontitis (gum infection) and finally to the bone tissues and loosening the tooth.
+There is no evidence to say scaling is responsible for loose teeth or malpositioned teeth.
+Just the opposite, the worst scenario is not removing plaque or tartar, which may lead to periodontitis (gum infection) and finally to the bone tissues and loosening of the tooth.

-With these in mind, you need to think about the scaling as a preventive way to help teeth to be fixed and stable by preventing tartar and plaque from accumulating on teeth.
+With these in mind, you need to think about scaling as a preventive way to help teeth stay fixed and stable by preventing tartar and plaque from accumulating on teeth.